gsleh123/SFCrimeML/README.md

 ### Blog Updates

 *5/6/2018* - Working on using logistic regression to predict crime category.
 On the Kaggle competition, we scored a multiclass loss of 27.62709.
 This is just preliminary work with using ONLY logistic regression.

+*5/7/2018* - Working on using xgboost to predict crime category.
+On the Kaggle competition, we scored a multiclass loss of 28.
+We believe the worse score is due to overfitting.
+We will work on tweaking the parameters to improve our score.